-Section 17.
-Role of Fathers. - Fathers play a vital role in their children's lives, in the nurturing and rearing of children at home.
-Policies and legislation shall be enacted and programs shall be designed and implemented for the inclusion of their critical role.
+Section 9.
+Role of Fathers.
+Fathers shall play a vital role as provider for the socio-economic needs of their children and provide all other means for their proper nurturing and rearing at home.
+Policies and legislative measures shall be enacted, and programs shall be designed and implemented for the inclusion of their critical role.
 Fathers shall be equally responsible in the rearing and nurturing of the children in the home and be their role models.
 Equal opportunity shall be provided the children for them to benefit from the health, nutrition, education and other basic services for their full growth.

-Section 18.
-Role of Educational Institutions. - Educational institutions shall work together with parents, community organizations and agencies concerned with the activities of children and youth.
+Section 10.
+Role of Educational Institutions.
+Educational institutions shall work together with parents, community organizations and agencies concerned with the activities of children and youth.
 Educational institutions shall incorporate into their curriculum a subject on the rights and responsibilities of children, subject to guidelines set by the Department of Education (DepEd) and the Commission on Higher Education (CHED).
+Educating the child shall be substantiated on his/her spiritual, moral, emotional, psychological, intellectual and physiological growth and maturity which shall be incorporated in the local curriculum.